manuGil/online-core/docs/source/layout.rst

 .. important::
    **Resources.**
    Description to the dataset (optional).
-A link to the exercise dataset: :download:`exercise.zip <https://drive.google.com/file/d/1lbvEWTukZrLD5Omz_sJ4Ebgzjhtw2oqO/view?usp=sharing>`  Followed by a list of datasets required for the exercise.
+A link to the exercise dataset: `exercise.zip <https://drive.google.com/file/d/1lbvEWTukZrLD5Omz_sJ4Ebgzjhtw2oqO/view?usp=sharing>`_  Followed by a list of datasets required for the exercise.

 .. attention::